gabrielgrover/improved-octo-spoon/Blog/blogs/blog_2/blog.md

 };
 ```

-The meta data provides the content that is on the {blue}([Thoughts page](/thoughts)).
+The meta data provides the content that is on the {green}([Thoughts page](/thoughts)).
 Before we go into that let's take a look at some helper functions that I created!

 ## Utilities